-Performance share units, granted for 2013-2015 in November 2013, in February 2014 for 2014-2016, and in February 2015 for 2015-2017, are payable on achievement of performance-based targets and continued employment through the date on which the Compensation Committee determines the number of shares to be delivered, after December 31 and before March 15, respectively.
-Holders of share units do not receive dividends but their number of shares are increased by dividends paid.
+Performance share units, granted in February 2014 for 2014-2016, in February 2015 for 2015-2017, and in February 2016 for 2016-2018, are payable on achievement of performance-based targets and continued employment through the date on which the Compensation Committee determines the number of shares to be delivered, after December 31 and before March 15, respectively.
+Holders of share units do not receive dividends during the performance period on unvested awards; rather, dividends accruing during the performance period are paid in the form of additional shares only if the underlying awards have been earned and vested.
 If the recipient's employment terminates due to death, disability or retirement, their units vest and he or she earns a pro-rated number of shares.
 If their employment terminates for another reason, all restricted share units are forfeited.
 Upon a change in control of the Company, replacement awards are to be issued.
 If such change in control is followed by a termination of employment other than for good cause or for good reason, the restricted share units vest.